nabinkhair42/env-store/README.md

 ## Our Solution

-EnvSync is a secure, cloud-based environment variable manager that eliminates configuration headaches and keeps your development workflow smooth across all your devices and projects.
+ENV Store is a secure, cloud-based environment variable manager that eliminates configuration headaches and keeps your development workflow smooth across all your devices and projects.

 ### Key Benefits